HafsaI/react-bank/README.md

 ## Programming Decisions

-1. Private attributes defined with a # in JS for encapsulation purposes
+1. Private attributes defined with a # in JS for encapsulation purposes.
-2. Asset amounts are stored in arrays as opposed to storing in 3 different variables so that it's easier to scale the solution for more funds
+2. Asset amounts are stored in arrays as opposed to storing in 3 different variables to make it easier to scale the solution for more funds.

 ## Setup